SchubideiCroissant/NetworkPico/README.md

 # NetworkPico
- PicoW, UDP msg with blink
+ PicoW, UDP msg with blink and HTTP POST function